mini-vec2vec: Scaling Universal Geometry Alignment with Linear Transformations: Introduction

-While \texttt{vec2vec} has proven effective, adversarial training frameworks bring inherent challenges that limit their practical applicability.
-GANs are notoriously computationally intensive, requiring careful hyperparameter tuning and often exhibiting training instability characterized by mode collapse, oscillatory behavior, or failure to converge \citep{saxena2023gan_survey, goodfellow2017nips2016}.
-These methods typically demand substantial computational resources, including GPU acceleration and large amounts of training data -- factors that may prohibit their utilization by most researchers and users.
+Recently, \citet{jha2025vec2vec} have proposed \texttt{vec2vec}, a method based on CycleGAN \citep{zhu2017unpaired} for fully unsupervised text embedding alignment.
+As the logic behind their method, they cite a principle sometimes called \textit{Universal Geometry} or the {\textit{Platonic Representation Hypothesis}} \citep{huh2024platonic}, which posits that well-trained representations, regardless of architectures or initialization, tend to converge toward {\textit{geometrically}} similar spaces.
+This means that there is a way to rotate one embedding space to make it compatible with the other, and vice versa.
+While \texttt{vec2vec} is successful in finding a good alignment, the use of adversarial training is computationally intensive, requires careful hyperparameter tuning, and is subject to training instabilities like mode collapse, oscillatory behavior, or failure to converge \citep{saxena2023gan_survey, goodfellow2017nips2016}.
+Moreover, adversarial methods typically demand substantial computational resources, including GPU acceleration and large amounts of training data -- factors that may prohibit their utilization by most researchers and users.

-Our point of departure is still universal geometry, but we pursue a different approach.
-We are motivated by the remarkable success of supervised alignment approaches, particularly neural network stitching methods \citep{lenc2014stitching,bansal2021revisiting}, which have demonstrated that simple affine transformations often suffice to align representations.
-Unfortunately, stitching requires access to pairs of matching representations.
-Our key methodological insight is that with universal geometry, structural similarities should be detectable and exploitable, even without adversarial training.
-Specifically, the {relative} arrangement of semantic clusters, the preservation of neighborhood structures, and the overall geometric organization of concepts should provide sufficient signal for alignment, even in the complete absence of parallel supervision.
-To this end, we utilize the Relative Representation framework of \citet{moschella2022relative}, which allows us to operate in a universal space agnostic of arbitrary coordinate systems.